 The treatment for mastitis involves alleviating inflammation and pain while preventing the onset of infection.
 It is crucial to keep in mind that the field of lactation and mastitis is constantly evolving, so it's essential to consult with your healthcare provider for the most current treatment guidance.

-Traditionally, mastitis was managed with methods such as heat, massage, and increased pumping or feeding.
-However, a more contemporary approach is akin to treating inflammatory mastitis as one would a sprained ankle.
-Just as you wouldn't massage or apply a heating pad to an ankle sprain, the same principle applies to mastitis.
 The primary cause of breast swelling is the inflammation of the structures surrounding the milk rather than a blockage of milk that needs to be expelled.
 Therefore, the focus should be on reducing inflammation to enhance milk flow.

 At-home treatment for inflammatory mastitis includes: